grpc/grpc.io/content/en/docs/guides/auth.md

 passed to the factory method.

 {{% alert title="Note" color="info" %}}
-  Non-Posix-compliant systems such as Windows need to specify certificate locations since the defaults assume a posix filesystem.
+  Non-Posix-compliant systems such as Windows need to specify the root certificates in `SslCredentialsOptions` since the defaults are only configured for Posix filesystems.
 {{% /alert %}}

 #### Using Google token-based authentication